tomarra/tomarra.github.io/_posts/2016-06-20-Bike-Share-Buddy-1.0.markdown

 date:   2016-06-20
 tags: bikesharebuddy bikebuddy ios development
 ---
 I always have a couple little side projects that occupy the little spare time I have.
-There is one that I have been working on and off for a year now but it's not finally to pull the trigger.
+There is one that I have been working on and off for a year now but it's now finally time to pull the trigger.
 Today I published my first app to the App Store.

 ### Introducing Bike Share Buddy